solita/solita.github.com/_posts/2015-08-07-open-train-data.md

 excerpt: Thoughts on how we designed and implemented the Open Rail Data RESTful API.
 ---

 This past winter we worked together with the [Finnish Transport Agency (FTA)](http://portal.liikennevirasto.fi/sivu/www/e/) to release railway traffic data into the wild.
-The result of this labor can be found [here](http://rata.digitraffic.fi/).
+The resulting Open Data API can be found [here](http://rata.digitraffic.fi/).
 I feel the project was a moderate success for all parties involved, so I thought I'd share some thoughts.

 ## Background

 The rail traffic data is based on the data in [LIIKE-system](http://portal.liikennevirasto.fi/sivu/www/f/ammattiliikenteen_palvelut/rataverkolla_liikennointi/ratakapasiteetin_hallinta/liike) (link in Finnish), which is developed and maintained by Solita.
 LIIKE is mainly used by FTA and [Finrail](http://www.finrail.fi/) for planning rail capacity usage, controlling rail traffic etc. Briefly: it has all the train data that we could dream of.
+This project was part of a larger initiative in Finnish governmental organizations to release more open data.

 ## Keep your API simple, stupid